 My hope is adoptive parents out there will see from this perspective; that they will look at their child and see a soul trying to protect themselves instead of one that is full of deceit.
 Tell your child there is nothing they can do to make you not love them.
 Ensure them they can speak truth in absence of fear and rejection.
 Tell them they are accepted.
 Important.
 Deserving.

-Give your child a chance, and then another one.
-For, they, deserve the world.
+Give your child a chance.
+Then give them another one, for they deserve the world.